Jennifer Cobbina

 Biography

-Jennifer Cobbina, Associate Professor of Criminal Justice at Michigan State University, is an expert in corrections, prisoner reentry, recidivism, female offenders and victimization risks among minority youth.
+Jennifer Cobbina-Dungy, Professor of Criminal Justice at Michigan State University, is an expert in protesters’ response to police violence, race and policing, race, gender, and crime, corrections, prisoner reentry, and women offenders.

-Cobbina has consulted with the National Institute of Justice, National Science Foundation and the Michigan State University Foundation.
-She has received several awards from Michigan State University and was featured as one of the Top 25 Criminal Justice Professors on Forensic Education blog.
+Cobbina-Dungy has consulted with the National Institute of Justice, National Science Foundation and the Michigan State University Foundation.
+She has received several awards from Michigan State University.
 She is a member of the American Society of Criminology, the Academy of Criminal Justice Sciences and the Racial Democracy, Crime and Justice Network.

 Cobbina received her Ph.D. and M.A. in Criminology and Criminal Justice from the University of Missouri – St. Louis and B.A. in Criminal Justice and Sociology from Indiana University, Bloomington.